Tests Before Birth

 MRI and CT scans.
 Magnetic resonance imaging, or MRI, and computed tomography, or CT, scans are two more types of imaging tests that can provide detailed views of your baby’s heart.

 Pulse oximetry.
-This measures the oxygen in your baby’s blood through a sensor on the end of his finger.
-If it shows too little, it could mean he has a heart problem.
+This measures the oxygen in your baby’s blood through a sensor on the end of their finger.
+If it shows too little, it could mean they have a heart problem.

-Cardiac catheterization angiogram.
-If any of the previous tests show signs your baby has a congenital heart defect, his doctor may recommend a cardiac catheterization angiogram.
+Cardiac catheterization.
+If any of the previous tests show signs your baby has a congenital heart defect, their doctor may recommend a cardiac catheterization.

-During the procedure, the doctor inserts a thin, flexible catheter, or tube, into a vein in your baby’s thigh.
-The catheter is carefully threaded up to his heart.
+During the procedure, the doctor inserts a thin, flexible catheter, or tube, into a blood vessel in your baby’s thigh.
+The catheter is carefully threaded up to their heart.

 Then the doctor injects a special dye through the catheter and uses X-ray equipment to see how the dye moves through the chambers of your baby’s heart.

-If there are any problems with his heart or heart valves, the dye will show how the blood circulation is being affected.
+If there are any problems with their heart or heart valves, the dye will show how the blood circulation is being affected.